For today’s split test, we’re pulling back the curtain and revealing the results from one of our own split tests here at LeadPages.

 This includes changes to the copy, background image, header, LeadBoxes and more.

-Check out the video below for a further explanation of LeadBoxes and how you can split test them on your own site.
+Check out the video below for a further explanation of LeadBoxes and how you can split test them on your own site by Neil Patel.

 One of the coolest parts about LeadBoxes is that they available to all LeadPages customers, standard or pro alike.

-If you already have a LeadPages account, simple click on the “My LeadBoxes” button at the top of your account menu to get started.
+If you already have a LeadPages account, simply click on the “My LeadBoxes” button at the top of your account menu to get started.

 I hope you’ve enjoyed this look at LeadPages’ own in-house testing.
 Why do you think the ConversionCast arrow won?
 Feel free to leave your questions or comments below.